-DAS 106-CLINICAL DENTAL ASSISTING I 2-12-5
+DAS 106-CLINICAL DENTAL ASSISTING I

 This course provides didactic and clinical practice experience for the student dental assistant.
 The didactic portion of this course relates to preventive dentistry and the treatment of patients with special needs.
 Emphasis is also on the dental specialties of pediatric dentistry, endodontics, oral pathology, oral maxillofacial surgery, orthodontics, periodontics, prosthodontics and dental public health.
-Students will be supervised in all phases of dental assisting while rotating through selected departments at the University of Pittsburgh School of Dental Medicine and the WCCC Dental Hygiene Clinic.
-Prerequisite(s): DAS 100, DAS 101, DAS 102, DAS 103, DAS 105, BIO 107; Corequisite(s): DAS 104, ENG 161, PSY 160 preparation for the Dental Assisting National Board Examinations and successful role implementation upon employment.
-Emphasis is also placed on the legal and ethical issues in dentistry.
-Clinical emphasis is on obtaining mastery of dental assisting skills.
-Students will complete a supervised preceptorship in private dental offices.
-Prerequisite(s): DAS 104, DAS 106, ENG 161, PSY 160; Corequisite(s): DAS 109, SPC 156
+Students will be supervised in all phases of dental assisting while rotating through selected departments at the University of Pittsburgh School of Dental

+Medicine and the WCCC Dental Hygiene Clinic.
+Prerequisite(s): DAS 100, DAS 101, DAS 102, DAS 103, DAS 105, (BIO 107 or BIO 171 or BIO 172); Corequisite: DAS 104, ENG 161, PSY 160

-DAS 108-CLINICAL DENTAL ASSISTING II 1-12-4
+DAS 108-CLINICAL DENTAL ASSISTING II